Dear sweet babies,

 We took you to a swingset in the neighborhood park!
 We had you both in carriers and sat on the swing with you first, then tried you in the baby swing.
 You were a little confused at first, but smiled too!

 You both do a lot of supported sitting in various baby equipment throughout the day, and you’re finally working on sitting alone.
-Malcolm, you have definitely mastered tripod sitting.
+M, you have definitely mastered tripod sitting.

 Look at that face!

-Malcolm, after a month of regular, low-volume baby noises, you started shrieking again and became Pteryodactyl Baby.
-Emmett, you have joined in the screeching fun by now too.
+M, after a month of regular, low-volume baby noises, you started shrieking again and became Pteryodactyl Baby.
+E, you have joined in the screeching fun by now too.

 When we pick you up and hold you, your arms go around our shoulders or necks like you’re hugging back.
 I adore it.
 I wish I could hold and hug you all day long.